 [Section 38 amended by No. 12 of 1990 s.
 135; No. 28 of 1994 s.
 77.]

-39. Where pipeline crosses agricultural land
+39. Pipelines on agricultural land, licensee’s duties

 (1) Where a pipeline enters or crosses agricultural land the licensee shall, at his expense, forthwith after the completion of the construction of that part of the pipeline that so enters or crosses, restore the land to enable it to be used as far as practicable for the purposes for which it was used immediately before that construction.